Iowa High School

-Iowa High School is a junior and senior high school (grades 6–12) in Iowa, Louisiana.
+Iowa High School (/aɪˈəˈweɪ/) EYE-uh-way) is a junior and senior high school (grades 6–12) in Iowa, Louisiana.
 It is a part of Calcasieu Parish Public Schools.

 History

 One of the earliest schools in the Iowa area was located on the LeBleu family farm near the Chloe community in the mid-1880s, around the time Seaman A. Knapp, president of the Iowa State College of Agriculture, was working to demonstrate the suitability of the region for rice production.
 The modern Iowa High School was founded in 1919, and the first modern, brick school building in Iowa was constructed in 1920.
 To accomplish this, the Calcasieu Parish School Board in December 1919 sold $15,000 in bonds to The Hanchett Bond Company of Chicago.

 Athletics

 The Iowa Yellow Jackets compete in Class 3A of the LHSAA.

 In April 1965, the city's Lions Club proposed a resolution to the school board to dedicate the IHS football stadium to Jesse Edwin Cady, a longtime school board member who represented the area and who had died the previous month.
 The resolution passed unanimously.

-Wide receiver Curtis Deville became the first football player in school history to sign with a Power 5 conference athletics program when in 2021 he signed a letter of intent to play football at Purdue University, a member of the Big Ten Conference.
 Andre Sam, a defensive back who initially played at McNeese State University in nearby Lake Charles, would eventually transfer to Marshall University before finishing his college career at LSU of the Southeastern Conference.

+On December 12, 2025, The Iowa Yellow Jackets defeated the North DeSoto Griffins in the LHSAA Non-Select Division II Football State Championships with a score of 50-43.